total-typescript/total-typescript-book/book-content/book.md

 }
 ```

 With this change, TypeScript is complaining that `value` is possibly `null`.
+This is because, of course, `typeof null` is `"object"`.
+Thanks, JavaScript!

 To fix this, we can add `&& value` to our first condition to make sure it isn't `null`: